Back to School Rituals

 The returning teacher will probably be skimming through last year’s planner (which is dog eared and stopped being tidy and colour coded after the first week) and find at least one large task they said they’d do in the holidays but haven’t.
 They will put it on a list and ignore it for a week or two longer.
 The returner will have a lot of lists, they will also have a pile of professional reading, of which they’ll read one or two, and they might have a weakness for pinterest teacher ideas.
 The returners are happy, refreshed and keen to get on.
 Although they will have butterflies in their tummy they will take this week in their stride, enjoy the warmth and humour enervating in their teams and already be wondering if they might, at half term copy one of the adventures their colleague has had this summer.

 Anyway, I am neither a newbie or a returner so as I say all I can do is speculate on what is happening.
-I could check up with Mick, but most of his words will be used up for one day, so instead I think I’ll put the kettle on and have a read of my book.
-It’s a good one David Mitchell’s Sweet Sorrow – a great title, perhaps fitting for my nostalgic state of mind!
+I could check up with Mick, but most of his words will be used up for one day, At least I don't have to worry about being married to the boss anymore!
+He's a great husband, but he is isn't my boss anymore!